Ms. Wendy Caron Zohar

 Wendy Caron Zohar maintains an active studio in Ann Arbor, Michigan, where she teaches learners of all ages on violin and viola.
 She is a member of the violin/viola faculty of the Ann Arbor Suzuki Institute.
 She is devoted to the Suzuki philosophy that through the study of music, we all have the ability to learn and develop our minds and our hearts, and become more enriched and fulfilled at any age.
 She provides opportunities for her students to learn and grow, with ample performance outlets where her students share their music with other children, families, and seniors.
 Her students experience what she believes: that music is a gift to be enjoyed and shared, and that it is a special blessing to share music with the elderly, the physically infirm, and those less able to attend concerts.
 She readily admits that her students continue to be among her best teachers.
 She believes in teaching the whole child, based on Suzuki principles of education.
 She also incorporates other traditional elements of teaching, gained over a lifetime of violin and viola performance, study and teaching.

-She is a devoted student of Baroque and informed “Period Performance” practice on violin and viola.
-She counts among her most valuable teachers and coaches, Marilyn McDonald, Marc Destrube, Emlyn Ngai, Cynthia Roberts, Julie Andrijewski, Jane Starkman, Catherina Meintz, Ken Slowick, Jeanne Lamon and members of Tafelmusik.
+As a devoted student of Baroque and informed “Period Performance” practice on violin and viola, Ms. Caron Zohar counts among her most valuable teachers and coaches, the devoted faculty of the Baroque Performance Institute in Oberlin Ohio, including Marilyn McDonald, Marc Destrube, Emlyn Ngai, Cynthia Roberts, Julie Andrijeski, Jane Starkman, Catherina Meintz and Ken Slowick.
+In addition she values her work with Jeanne Lamon, Ivars Taurins, and members of Tafelmusik.

 As a member of the Jerusalem Symphony Orchestra, Ms. Zohar participated in a decade of subscription seasons, recordings for radio, and extensive European tours, performing concerts across Scandinavia, Germany, Switzerland, France, and the U.K. As a member of London’s Primavera Chamber Orchestra she played throughout the UK and France and recorded.
 She has presented solo and chamber recitals In Jerusalem, London, Amsterdam, and numerous cities throughout the US.
-She has performed with the Cleveland Chamber Symphony, the Ohio Chamber Orchestra, the Orchestras of the Cleveland Ballet and Opera, the Ann Arbor Symphony, Saginaw Bay Symphony and Adrian Symphony, and as a free lance musician in the greater Southeast Michigan—Northern Ohio areas.
+She has performed with the Cleveland Chamber Symphony, the Ohio Chamber Orchestra, the Orchestras of the Cleveland Ballet and Opera, the Ann Arbor Symphony, Saginaw Bay Symphony and Adrian Symphony, and as a free lance musician in the areas of northern Ohio and southern Michigan.

-Ms. Zohar also enjoys other cross-over styles, including klezmer, country, and bluegrass styles of fiddling.
-She also loves to paint.
-For many years she managed the portfolio and was the artist’s rep for her former husband, artist Israel Zohar, and helped land him significant art shows.
+For many years she managed the portfolio and was the artist’s rep for her former husband, artist and theater director Israel Zohar, and helped land him significant art shows and contracts with galleries.
 Ms. Zohar has three grown sons, all of whom share her zeal and proclivity for music, art, writing, and elevating the human experience, and have incorporated these as part of their professional pursuits.

 In her ’spare time,’ while raising her children, she acquired a law degree, became a member of the Ohio bar and developed a law practice which included art and entertainment law, immigration, family, consumer protection and employment discrimination law.
-She has returned to music full time and is currently pursuing her passions which include developing the minds and hearts of children.
-She is fascinated by the connection between developing abilities in music, and the nurturing of neural plasticity, character and intellect; music’s part in the story of human evolution; and the role music plays in our contentedness, spiritual refinement, intellectual attainments, and maintaining good brain and mental health even into old age.
+She later returned to music full time and is currently pursuing her passions which include developing the minds and hearts of children, and providing youthfulness training for aging adults.
+She is fascinated by the connection between developing abilities in music, and the nurturing of neural plasticity, character and intellect.
+Wendy has long felt rooted in music’s part in the story of human evolution, and the central role music plays in human contentedness, spiritual refinement, intellectual attainments, and maintaining good brain and mental health even into old age.

-She is also on a quest to make quality music instruction accessible by all children so that more people can experience from an early age the possibility of greater self fulfillment over a lifetime.
+She would like to find ways to make accessible to all children, quality music instruction so that more people can experience from an early age the possibility of greater self fulfillment over a lifetime.